adedner/dune-fempy/doc/sphinx/usage.rst

 It is possible to just create a C++ model file using UFL code for use within the Dune-Fem-Howto framework without using any of the other python interface tools.
 The advantage of this is to forgo the complicated process of manually writing a model file with functions for the source, flux, linSource, linFlux and so on.
 This can be done quite easily in the following way.

 1. Create a UFL model file in a similar way to above.
 For examples of exactly what is required, see the models folder for reference.
 2. Run the generateModel script in the build-cmake/demos directory.
-For example, to generate a model file for the transport equation example, you would run
+For example, to generate a model file for the transport equation example, you would run.

   .. code-block:: bash